jsqu99/spree_flexi_variants/README.md

 Give each a price (leave some of them 0.00 if you like).

 Now go into the store and see the toppings drop down for the pizza.
+You'll notice you can only add one topping.
+If you want to change the default html (and provide a multi-list), simply create a partial with the same name you gave the option type (e.g. _toppings.html.erb)

 Add it to the cart and look at the description.

 ### Ad Hoc Variant Exclusions